suhanw/chatbot/README.md

 #### Data Layer

-- MongoDB for conversation storage
+- MongoDB for user profile and conversation storage
 - Redis for session management
 - Repository design pattern to abstract data access logic from business logic